LucasDelfino92/morrowindsharp/readme.md

 - Compatibility: mod conflicts will be kept to a minimum in order to ensure all mods work as intended.
 - Fidelity: mods suggested in this game should blend in seamlessly with vanilla Morrowind.

-All mods present in Morrowind# are 100% optional.
-Though obvious

 Morrowind# is divided in two sections:

 - [**Setup**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#morrowind-setup), where I walk you through to getting the necessary patches, tools and utilities, as well as our mod manager running.
-- [**Morrowind#**](https://github.com/Sigourn/morrowind-improved/blob/master/mw%23.md#morrowind), which is the bulk of the guide and the guide proper.
-Many mods are recommended by default, while others are listed under "optional" spoilers, and are intended for players wanting more mods overall.
+- [**Morrowind#**](https://github.com/Sigourn/morrowind-improved/blob/master/mw%23.md#morrowind), which is the bulk of the guide, and where we will be installing our mods proper.
+Many mods are recommended by default, while many others are listed under "optional" spoilers, and are intended for players wanting a more comprehensive installation.
+Even so, all mods present in this guide are entirely optional.

-All information needed to follow these guides, like where mods are found, how to download them, what to look out for, and the appropriate mod order and load order, can be found in these pages.
+All information needed to follow these guides, like where mods are found, how to download them, what to look out for, and the appropriate mod order and load order, can be found in their respective pages.

 ## Frequently asked questions